isomerpages/govtech-gobusiness/_FAQ/1a4-permittedfaq4.md

 Yes.
 Car showrooms may reopen from 19 June 2020.

 #### **9. Country clubs are allowed to open in Phase Two.
 Are all facilities within the country club allowed to open from 19 June 2020?**
-No. While country clubs are allowed to resume operations from 19 June 2020, facilities such as karaoke rooms and cinema/movie rooms within the club must remain closed.
+No. While country clubs are allowed to resume operations from 19 June 2020, their facilities can only resume operations when the same activities are allowed to resume in the public sphere.
+For instance, billiard facilities in the country clubs may open from 4 July 2020, in line with the reopening date of commercial billiard saloons.
+Other facilities such as karaoke rooms within the club must remain closed.
+The management of the country clubs are encouraged to adopt the same safe management measures for these facilities provided for the respective sectors to reduce risks of COVID-19 transmission.

 #### **10. When will events be allowed to resume?**
 Activities or settings where large numbers of people are likely to come into close contact, often in enclosed spaces and for prolonged periods of time, are still not allowed to resume in Phase Two as these settings can spawn large clusters of infections, given the number of close contacts between individuals during the course of such activities.